WTW-IM/es-components/packages/es-components/src/components/patterns/incrementer/Incrementer.md

 />
 ```

 Thresholds can be set that will set a range for values that the incrementer will respect.
+Make sure to set a `startingValue` that respects your `lowerThreshold`.

 ```
 <Incrementer
-  lowerThreshold={0}
-  upperThreshold={5}
+  lowerThreshold={5}
+  upperThreshold={12}
+  startingValue={5}
 />
 ```